rice harvesting cambodia

 The amount of rice exported by Cambodia is recently on the rise and was estimated at 690.829 metric tons in 2020 (source: http://www.crf.org.kh/).
 This might look as an impressive number but it doesn’t allow Cambodia to rank within the top 10 world rice producers, each of which produces several millions of metric tons annually.
 Cambodia grows about 2000 varieties of rice.

-In numerous provinces across Cambodia, two crops of rice are harvested every year; the first one harvested in December coincides with the monsoon or wet-season rice crops.
+In numerous provinces across Cambodia, two crops of rice are harvested every year; the first one harvested in November – December coincides with the monsoon or wet-season rice crops.
 The process involves sowing rice seeds at the onset of the first rain during the rainy season, typically around June.
-It is also the crops which are producing the most rice.
+Wet-season crops are the ones producing the most rice.

 As in other part of of Asia, such as Bali, rice farming practices in Cambodia rely heavily on human labor.
-Rice harvest workers often go barefoot in the flooded paddy fields just wearing socks.
+Rice farmers often work barefoot in the flooded paddy fields just wearing socks.

 Plowing rice fields